Weapons of Opportunity

 Have a Plan

-Immediately following your resource assessment listing should be your plan of action and movement.
+Immediately following your resource assessment listing should be your plan of action and movement to avoid harm.

 If it goes down, who will be your biggest threat?
 How will you stop or deter that threat and then which direction will you move?
 What is your objective?
 Do you run for cover/concealment, back to the car, toward a crowd of people, into another room or building?
 At a minimum you must create space between yourself and an active threat and continue to make yourself a more difficult target.